Fruit Belt, Buffalo

 The Fruit Belt (Medical Park) is a residential neighborhood in Buffalo, New York.
 It is located adjacent to the Buffalo Niagara Medical Campus.

 Geography

 The Fruit Belt is located within the East Side of Buffalo.
 The neighborhood is centered along High Street running west–east and Jefferson Avenue running north–south.
 It is enclosed along its eastern boundary by the Kensington Expressway and Michigan Avenue as its Western Boundary, separating the Fruit Belt from the Medical Campus.

 History and culture

-At one time home to over 10,000 people, the Fruit Belt takes its name from the large number of orchards German immigrant settlers planted in the area.
-Holding true to their previously established agrarian nature, they planted large orchards and vegetable gardens in the area.
-As their numbers increased, in these orchards were laid out the present streets, the names themselves remaining as a testimony to the early nature of the neighborhood.
-The area remained a tight-knit neighborhood until the 1950s.
-Without regard for the residents, construction of the Kensington Expressway severed the neighborhood in half destroying a harmony which had existed for over one hundred years.
+At one time home to over 10,000 people, the Fruit Belt takes its name from the many orchards German settlers planted in the area.
+Holding true to their previously established agrarian nature, they established large gardens and vegetable orchards.
+As their numbers increased, Streets were established on former farms, the names of which remain as a testament to the neighborhood's early nature.
+The area remained a tight-knit neighborhood until the 1950s, when construction of the Kensington Expressway split the neighborhood in half.